top of page

 Let's say I have 20 days of watchstanding left and only 5 days of leave approved.
 That’s a happiness factor of 0.25.
 That is misery.
 The "cost" of the mission outweighs the reward.

 But then comes the tipping point.
 I remember a specific moment: Day 72 of a long patrol.
 I was tired, the coffee was bad, and I hadn't seen the sun in two months.
-But I looked at the calendar.
-I had 18 days left underwater, but 21 days of leave were approved.
+I looked at the calendar.
+I had 18 days left underwater, but 21 days of leave approved.

-21 / 18 = 1.17.
+21 ÷ 18 = 1.17.

 The Happiness Factor was greater than 1.
 We had mathematically beaten the boat.
 My mood instantly lifted because the suffering was now "cheaper" than the freedom waiting for me.

-Sleep and Smells: The Physical Reality
+Sleep and Smells: The Physical Reality of Daily Life on a Submarine

 Does It Smell on a Submarine?

-Yes, and it is a smell you never forget.
-It is called Amine.
 Amine is the chemical used in the scrubbers to remove CO2 from the air so we can breathe.
 It has a distinct, funky, chemical-musty odor.

-After 24 hours onboard, your brain tunes it out.
+After 24 hours onboard, your brain tunes it out due to olfactory fatigue.
 You don't smell it anymore.

 The shock comes when you go home.
 You open your duffel bag, and the scent of Amine fills your entire house.
 That is the smell of deployment.

 What is Hot Racking?